GCS10ALU/Summative_Ebookshelf/README.md

 1. Welcome Function: This function serves as the entry point for users, providing a friendly introduction to eBook Shelf and guiding them through its features and functionalities.
 2. Bookshelf Display: Using Python's capabilities, this function dynamically presents a curated collection of eBooks categorized by genre, making it easy for students to discover new titles aligned with their interests.
-3. Read Function: Leveraging Python's file handling capabilities, students can read eBooks directly within the terminal using command-line reading functionalities, providing a seamless reading experience without leaving the CLI environment.
+3. Read Function: Users can access the platform'extensive library database and select the book they want to read.
+The interface is userfriendly, allowing easy navigation and quick access to desired titles.
+4. Record a book function: Users can contribute to our growing collection by adding their preferred books to the database with this feature.
+By fostering a culture of sharing and collaboration, we aim to expand our resources and provide our users a diverse range of reading materials.
+5. Search function: This convenient option lets users quickly find their desired book by searching for the title.
+It streamlines the process and saves time, ensuring users can easily locate and enjoy their chosen reads.
+6. Filter books by Genre and publishing year: Simplify your browsing experience with this feature, allowing users to narrow down their search based on genre and publication year.
+It enhances efficiency and convenience, making discovering books tailored to your interests effortless.
-4. Main Function: This function will serve as the backbone of eBook Shelf, orchestrating the seamless integration of various features and functionalities to deliver an immersive and enjoyable reading experience for students.
+7. Main Function: This function will serve as the backbone of eBook Shelf, orchestrating the seamless integration of various features and functionalities to deliver an immersive and enjoyable reading experience for students.
+8. Exit application : This option allows users to exit the application according to their preferences, ensuring a seamless and customizable user experience.

 #### RUNNING THE APPLICATION